For the safety and well-being of our rescued resident animals, please leave companion animals at home.

 Q: How do I sign up for the tour?

 Q: What does the tour consist of?

 A: The tour is a guided walking tour of the sanctuary, where you will follow a staff member and learn about some of our residents, and about the industries and systems where they came from.
 There is no graphic content on the tour, but guides will be providing information about the realities of animal agriculture.
 Some signs around the sanctuary have images of industrial farming.
-We will have a light vegan lunch after the tour.
 Please wear outdoor-appropriate shoes and bring water and sunscreen.